beevk/Articles/sdk/README.md

 # News API - SDK (https://newsapi.org)

 This SDK is made using ts-module-boilerplate (@crazyfactory).
-Please install [@crazyfactory/tinka](https://www.npmjs.com/package/@crazyfactory/tinka) if you already don't have it in your project.
+Please install [@crazyfactory/tinka](https://www.npmjs.com/package/@crazyfactory/tinka) if you don't have it in your project.

 ## Usage